 Deutsche Bank has a long history of supporting the LGBTQ+ community around the world.
 This year, Deutsche Bank has:

 - Launched the Partnership for Global LGTBI Equality at the World Economic Forum’s Annual Meeting at Davos

 - Launched 9 Tips for LGBTQI Inclusive Business Practices on YouTube

 - Removed hotels owned by the Sultanate of Brunei in response to brutal laws targeting LGBTQ+ people and was the first company to do so

 - Received a 100% score on the Human Rights Campaign’s Corporate Equality Index

 - Sponsored the Channels of Influence research report launched at South by Southwest about how companies can advocate for change

 - Engaged in dialogue with the Vatican on decriminalizing homosexuality

 In continued celebration of Pride, dbPride has several events planned across the globe this month including a first-ever global summit of dbPride leaders to coincide with World Pride in New York and Pride Marches around the world.

-To learn more about dbPride and upcoming Pride events, please click here.
+Find out more about dbPride and upcoming Pride events.